- Publications & Insights

 Ad hoc tax advice – responding to specific tax queries raised by clients on various tax matters such as completion of tax questionnaires and email queries.

-> - Chambers and Partners ranked Alex as Up and Coming in the Corporate/Commercial category for four consecutive years (2017 to 2020) and in Band 2 for two consecutive years in the Tax category (2022-2023).
-He was also noted in the Spotlight Table for Tax in 2019 and 2020.
+> - Chambers and Partners ranked Alex in Band 4 for three consecutive years (2021-2023) in the Corporate/Commercial category and as Up and Coming for four consecutive years (2017 to 2020) and in Band 2 for two consecutive years in the Tax category (2022-2023).
+He was also noted in the Spotlight Table for Tax for three consecutive years (2019 to 2021).

-> - IFLR100’s Financial and Corporate Guide rated Alex as Highly Regarded for his work in Private Equity and M&A for two consecutive years (2020 and 2021) and previously, as a Rising Star in the same category, also for two consecutive years (2018 and 2019).
+> - IFLR100’s Financial and Corporate Guide rated Alex as Highly Regarded for his work in Private Equity and M&A for three consecutive years (2020 to 2022) and previously, as a Rising Star in the same category for two consecutive years (2018 and 2019).